ut-amrl/codebotler/README.md

 ## CodeBotler-Deploy Quick-Start Guide

-To run the web interface for CodeBotler-Deploy using the default model (OpenAI's `text-daVinci-003`), and with the default interface, run:
+To run the web interface for CodeBotler-Deploy using the default options (using OpenAI's `text-daVinci-003`), run:
-model:
 ```shell
 python3 codebotler_deploy.py
 ```